“If you can look into the seeds of time, and say which grain will grow and which will not, speak then to me.” — Macbeth, William Shakespeare

-These lines are from Elizabeth Barren Browning’s Aurora Leigh wherein she compares women to ‘slippers’ that one only turns to when tired, implying how undervalued women are.
+These lines are from Elizabeth Barret Browning’s Aurora Leigh, wherein she compares women to ‘slippers’ that one only turns to when tired, implying how undervalued women are.

-Alliteration means “letter of alphabet” and refers to using words that begin with the letters of the same sound group in quick succession.
-They also refer to using words that begin with the same letter.
+Alliteration means “letter of the alphabet” and refers to using words that begin with the letters of the same sound group in quick succession.
+They also refer to using words that start with the same letter.

 Alliterations are generally used to draw attention and make something pleasurable to read.
 You can also use alliteration to name a character or place.

-Even though ‘Sally’, ‘salmon’ and ‘Sunday’ begin with ‘s’, this is not considered to be an alliteration because none of the words have a similar sound.
+Even though ‘Sally,’ ‘salmon,’ and ‘Sunday’ begin with ‘s,’ this is not considered an alliteration because none of the words have a similar sound.

-“Oh, the irony!” - you must have come across this phase a couple of times.
+“Oh, the irony!” - you must have encountered this phase several times.
 So, what does irony mean?
 It is used to highlight situations wherein something is very different from what it seems to be.
 Irony can be used to inject humor or to add a profound meaning.

-Here’s an interesting video by Christopher Warner, explaining the difference between the two
+Video by Christopher Warner explaining the difference between the two

 Situational irony is when the outcome of a situation is very different from what was expected.
 Dramatic irony is when the character’s understanding of a situation is different from the audience’s.

-Eg.: But Brutus says he was ambitious; And Brutus is an honourable man.
+E.g. Brutus says he is ambitious, And Brutus is an honorable man.